 In our movie this month, Einar/Lili pursues a consultation with medical doctors for help with gender identification.
 This reveals that in his/her context, she and Gerda have defined this distressing condition as a potential medical problem.

 The following are three ways that people typically define individual human systems dysfunction:

-Mental disorders are usually defined by a combination of how a person behaves, feels, perceives, or thinks.
+Mental disorders are usually defined by a group of attributes: how a person behaves, feels, perceives, and thinks.

-Medical problem: physically disabled, medical model of disability:
+Medical problem: physically disabled, a medical model of disability:

-"the result of a physical condition intrinsic to the individual (it is part of that individual’s own body), may reduce the individual's quality of life, and cause clear disadvantages to the individual" (Wikipedia).
+“the result of a physical condition intrinsic to the individual (it is part of that individual’s own body), may reduce the individual’s quality of life, and cause clear disadvantages to the individual” (Medical Model of Disability,2008, p.
+718).
 Once a condition is classified as medical, a medical model of disability tends to be used in place of a social model.
-Medicalization may also be termed 'pathologization' or (pejoratively) 'disease mongering'.
+Medicalization may also be termed ‘pathologization’ or (pejoratively) ‘disease mongering'(Medicalization.
+2017, Oct 23).